mduhovniy/BigID-StringFinder/README.md

 Fixed name list used for matching from application.properties file

-Could be tested or from StringFinderApplicationTests::loadFromSite
+Could be tested or from StringFinderApplicationTests

 Or by PostMan after deployment